Emanuel accuses Ethics Board of turning citizens into lobbyists

-Mayor Rahm Emanuel on Wednesday accused his revamped Board of Ethics of turning “average citizens” into lobbyists in its haste to shed its weakling image and follow the road map provided by his private emails.
+Mayor Rahm Emanuel on Wednesday accused his revamped Board of Ethics of turning “average citizens” into lobbyists in its haste to shed its weakling image.

 “We know what a lobbyist is.
 They get paid to represent a particular interest, then have a financial interest in the outcome.
 A citizen expressing their views to their elected democratic officials is doing exactly what you want in a representative form of government.
-There has to be a clarity that doesn’t change our…commitment to reform while acknowledging that people have a right to speak to their elected officials without being in any way encumbered.”
+There has to be a clarity that doesn’t change our . . . commitment to reform while acknowledging that people have a right to speak to their elected officials.”

 The mayor then joked about what happened recently around his own kitchen table.